Window Terminology Guide for Homeowners

 Sidelite A stationary glass panel mulled to or installed next to a door.

-Sill The horizontal member forming the bottom of a window or exterior door frame; the lowest member of the frame of a structure, resting on the foundation and supporting the frame.
+Sill The horizontal member forming the bottom of a window or exterior door frame.
+The lowest member of the frame of a structure, resting on the foundation and supporting the frame.

 Sill-Horn The extension of the lip of a window sill to the outside edge of the casing.